5 Essential Facts About Absinthe, The Green Fairy

 One of the most common notions about absinthe is that it is a strong version of anise liquor.
 Anise is a common ingredient in both drinks.
 But absinthe is far from liquor as there are major variations in the preparation methods of the two.

 Absinthe is a powerful and intense high-proof alcohol.
-It contains anywhere between fifty to seventy percent alcohol based on the brand.
-It is much higher than most common alcoholic drinks enjoyed by most like Johnnie Walker.
+It contains anywhere between forty five to seventy percent alcohol based on the brand.
+It is much higher than most common alcoholic drinks enjoyed by most like whiskey, gin or vodka.

 Absinthe is prepared from macerated botanical extracts that go through distillation into a 70 percent alcohol base.
 These botanicals might include a spectrum of herbs like anise that pass on their characteristics to the drink.
 Liquor production, on the other hand, uses a portion of sugar with the alcohol, which makes it quite different from absinthe.